pgpkg/pgpkg/docs/pages/manual.md

 ### `deploy` - deploy packages

-    pgpkg deploy [options] <packages...>
+    pgpkg deploy [options] [package]

-`pgpkg deploy` installs the given packages into the database (or updates them if they aren't already present), and - unless directed otherwise with *options* - runs the SQL unit tests.
+`pgpkg deploy` installs a package into the database (or updates them if they are already present), and - unless directed otherwise with *options* - runs the SQL unit tests.

+If `package` is specified, it should name a directory or ZIP file containing the package to be installed.
+If not specified, `pgpkg` will search the current working directory and parent directories to find a `pgpkg.toml` file, and install from there.
+This allows the command to be run from any subdirectory of a package.

+If any `options` are specified, they are processed as described below.

 If the installation succeeds and the tests pass, `pgpkg deploy` will commit the transaction, resulting in permanent changes to the database.